uclathes/uclathes/README.md

 ------------------------------

-UCLA has changed the style requirements for theses and dissertations again as of some time late 2016.
+UCLA has changed the style requirements for theses and dissertations again as of September 2016.
 These changes make manuscripts more consistent with the new electronic format that was adopted in 2012.
 Ryan Rosario updated uclathes-1.3 to match the new style and can confirm that it works as his dissertation was approved under the new